 Go to VitalChek to order a birth certificate online.

 You can expect to receive your birth certificate in approximately 2 to 3 business days.
 UPS delivery is available at an additional cost.

-Visit the Snohomish Health District, where you can fill out the birth certificate order form, pay the required fee (cash, check, credit and debit cards are accepted), and pick up your birth certificate immediately.
+Visit the Snohomish Health District, where you can fill out the birth certificate order form, pay the required fee (cash, check, credit and debit cards are accepted), provide a copy of the required proof of eligibility and identity documentation and pick up your birth certificate immediately.

 3020 Rucker Avenue

 Issuing hours are 8 a.m. to 4:30 p.m.
 Monday through Friday.
 Please arrive no later than 4 p.m. to begin the birth certificate process.

 To make a correction on a birth certificate, an Affidavit for Correction form is needed.
 Complete and send to the Olympia address listed in the upper right corner of the affidavit and provide documents of proof specified on form (if needed).